 What is a Packback Curiosity Score?

 Every post on Packback earns a unique point score.
 Those post level points get totaled up in conjunction with points for specific behaviors that are correlated with highly active, highly curious, highly driven members of the community to calculate a per-community score for each Packback member.
-On a higher level, these points are summed across all of a user’s communities to calculate a user’s Curiosity Score and rank across the entire 15,000+ active users on Packback.
+On a higher level, these points are summed across all of a user’s communities to calculate a user’s Curiosity Score and rank across all active users on Packback.

 How are Packback Curiosity Scores Calculated?